simonsarris/simeville/captainslog.md

+### Captain's log, Mar 3, 2020

+Now working with images for sky and foreground.

+Sky is parted out into its own layer (boo) but now z ordering and independent sky darkening (less dark) works (yay).

+gotta get a moon and put it on a pulley with the sun.

+I'm thinking of paying someone to make the graphics?
+It will probably take me forever if I try to do it.
+But then it will be harder to adapt and change it later.

+ss

 ### Captain's log, Feb 28, 2020

 Lots new: Bezier easing animated building!
 Sun!
 Dragging the sun!
 Stars (that shine through buildings).
 Darkness!
 We're at like 3-4 days of gods own creation rn.